siczmj/html-to-wiki/README.md

 ```
 * images
 * links
-* sublist: two or more depth listing
+* sublist (two or more depth listing)
+* definition list
+* indent text
+* mixture of different types of list
+* apply <nowiki> tag where content match with wiki control characters
 ```

 # Example